9 Global Businesses That Began as Side Hustles and How They Started

 Founders Brian Halligan and Dharmesh Shah were working as independent contractors helping startups with their marketing strategies.
 Shah also had a blog that had a remarkably wide readership, but they thought they could do more.
 Halligan and Shah joined forces to found HubSpot in 2006, and they began working with small companies.
 Their early successes gave way to medium and soon large companies, and now Hubspot is one of the most respected digital marketing services around.
 The company pulled in over $270 million in revenue in 2016, and their numbers seem to be continually climbing.

-It’s hard to imagine the wildly popular photo sharing app as a little side hustle, but that’s exactly how Instagram got started back in 2010.
-Founders Kevin Systrom and Mike Krieger created a check-in app much like Foursquare, but also incorporated photography from the increasingly popular smartphone cameras.
+It’s hard to imagine the wildly popular photo-sharing app as a little side hustle, but that’s exactly how Instagram got started back in 2010.
+Founders Kevin Systrom and Mike Krieger created a check-in app much like Foursquare but also incorporated photography from the increasingly popular smartphone cameras.
 They got the company, then called Burbn, started from a rented desk in a shared office during evenings and weekends when they weren’t at their day jobs.

 At first, it didn’t really go anywhere; Foursquare was popular, and sharing of mobile photos was just getting off the ground.
 Soon, Systrom and Krieger changed the name to Instagram, changed the focus to almost entirely mobile photography, and the app took off.
 Two years later, before Instagram figured out a way to turn a profit, Facebook bought the company for a cool $1 billion.
-Business has only improved since Instagram became part of Facebook’s $300+ billion universe.
+Business has only improved since Instagram became part of Facebook’s $300+ billion universes.
 It’s now one of the most popular apps of all time, currently with 700 million monthly active users.

 Perhaps one of the most positive uses of our constant connectivity is education, and Udemy founders Eren Bali, OktayCaglar, and GaganBiyani were definitely onto something when they launched the platform in 2010.
 It was small at first for several reasons: first, they were unable to raise any venture capital to fund their new online course website, and second, they were starting with hardly any courses.
 However, even if investors weren’t initially interested, students and instructors alike could see the potential of online education.